MaxLap/activerecord_where_assoc/INTRODUCTION.md

 ```

 You may notice I'm not including the table name in those conditions, that's because with the way the query is generated,
-it will not be ambiguous.
+it will not be ambiguous even if the `Post` and the `Comment` table have a column with the same name.

 If you have more complex conditions, you can pass a block instead
 ```ruby